-Software revenue primarily consists of subscription revenue that is recognized ratably over the term of the contract, beginning when access to the applicable software is provided to the customer.
+Software revenue consists of subscription revenue, the sale of business intelligence, data analytics and other software related services, as well as sales of soloTAGs and soloCODEs to customers by the roll of printed labels or as a digital code that allows customers to directlyprint their packing.
+When customers activate a soloTAG or soloCODE, we receive an activation fee, which is recognized upon activation by the customer Subscription revenue is recognized ratably over the term of the contract, beginning when access to the applicable software is provided to the customer.
 We typically invoice customers at the beginning of the term, in multi-year, annual, quarterly, or monthly installments.
 When a collection of fees occurs in advance of service delivery, revenue recognition is deferred until such services commence.
 Revenue for implementation fees is recognized ratably over the expected term of the contract, including expected renewals.